top of page

 iPOP Tips: How to Make Your Self Tape Standout

-With Zoom becoming the new audition room, how you present your self-tape matters now more than ever.
+Zoom is the new audition room, so how you present your self-tape matters now more than ever.
 Creating a great self-tape is not just about what you wear or lighting.
 Casting directors are in search of certain factors when it comes to casting the role.
 Read below for how to make your self-tape standout and nail your next on-camera audition!

-1. Performance Anytime you are self-submitting you have to bear in mind that CD’s have high expectations.
-They are under the assumption that even though you may have just received the audition materials, that you ARE prepared.
-This means bringing your A-game is essential.
-So make sure you memorize the copy as well as make strong choices for your character.
-Take the time to do the work and please make sure the recorded take you submit is your best one!
-If you find it hard to choose which take is best, then ask your agent or colleagues to help you decide.
-Believe it or not, some talent will submit their first and only take.
-Remember, your self-tape will be what CD’s are basing their decision on, so make sure it reflects what you can do!
+1. Performance This means bringing your A-game is essential.
+Memorize the copy as well as make strong choices for your character.
+Take the time to do the work and make sure the recorded take you submit is your best one!
+If you find it hard to choose which take is best, then ask your colleagues to help you decide.

-2. Personality Since casting is asking for your self-submission in lieu of an in-person audition, they miss out on getting the chance to meet you.
-If possible, they’d like to get to know you a little through your self-tape.
-One way to do this is to use your slate as a chance to show some of your personality as well as your professionalism.
-The best candidate for the job is usually someone who can juggle last-minute script changes and possible rearrangements with location and schedule.
-They’re looking for a person with a can-do attitude who can handle anything that’s thrown at them.
+2. Personality Your self-submission is how you will let judges get to "meet" you.
+Use your slate (name, age, where you're from) to show your personality as well as your professionalism.
 Sure, they can’t really get to know you from a quick clip, but there are things you can do to suggest that you’re the right person for the job!
-How you present yourself in the self-tape is key.
 Consider a friendly smile for your slate, carefully choose your wardrobe, and don’t forget to enunciate so they can understand you.

-3. Technical Quality As we said, it is not all about perfect lighting, but technical quality does matter.
-If the CD cannot hear you or your video quality is low, it MATTERS.
-Your best bet is to solve all of these technical issues ahead of time.
+3. Technical Quality It is not all about perfect lighting, but technical quality does matter.
 Find a space in your home that you can designate as your self-tape spot.
 Set up a camera, lights, background, etc. and have it ready to go.
-It is also important to make sure your background is not distracting since you are the focal point.
-Lastly, if you’re using the microphone on your camcorder, ensure that it is close enough for you to be heard and audible.
-Medium to medium-closeup shots are usually fine for self-tapes and ensure better audio quality.
+Your background should be plain and not distracting - you are the focal point!
+You can hang a solid color sheet or canvas behind you, or shoot against a plain wall.
+Check the sound and make sure it's easy to hear and understand you.
+Medium to medium-closeup shots (head and torso) are usually fine for self-tapes and ensure better audio quality.

 bottom of page